-- a.
-Translational biomedical research can be defined as 'bench to bedside' or patient-focused biomedical research, the aim of which is to translate existing knowledge about cancer biology into techniques and tools that will accelerate progress towards patient treatment.
-Research in this area will build upon basic biological discoveries and improves their translational potential through pre-clinical studies.
-Much of the outputs of translational research naturally merge into trials, the next area of focus. - Please note, applications in drug design, SAR (structure-activity relationship) analysis, drug screening or basic biomedical research will not be considered at this time. - b.
+Applications in drug design, SAR (structure-activity relationship) analysis, drug-screening or basic biomedical research are not considered eligible.

+- b.
 Clinical trials are organised investigations in people to examine the benefits of new approaches to treatment and care.
 For example, looking to see if a new medicine can improve survival for a particular form of cancer.
 As well as funding these drug-based trials (so called IMP trials), the Irish Cancer Society is also interested in funding non-drug based trials (non-IMP trials) in areas such as diagnostics, technology, radiotherapy, surgery, psycho-oncology, exercise, nutrition, and combinations of these. - c.
 Survivorship covers the period from diagnosis to treatment outcome (including palliative and end-of-life care).
-Survivorship research seeks to improve the care and outcomes experienced by people living with and beyond cancer. it includes: prevention and early detection of recurrent cancer; long term effects of cancer and its treatment; quality and experience of treatment and care; psycho-social effects of cancer and its treatment; self-management; health information and literacy; genetic risk and counselling; physical and practical needs e.g. financial, employment, mobility; etc.
+Survivorship research seeks to improve the care and outcomes experienced by people living with and beyond cancer.
+This includes: prevention and early detection of recurrent cancer; long term effects of cancer and its treatment; quality and experience of treatment and care; psycho-social effects of cancer and its treatment; self-management; health information and literacy; genetic risk and counselling; physical and practical needs e.g. financial, employment, mobility; etc. Projects in this area are not considered eligible for this award. - d.

-d.
 Strategic priorities is a crosscutting theme, which seeks to specifically foster and grow research into areas of high unmet need in cancer.
-For example, cancers which have not benefited from the huge strides in outcome seen in some malignancies (metastatic disease, rare cancers and cancers with poor response or outcomes); the unmet needs of children, adolescents, and young adults affected by cancer; tackling misinformation and disinformation in cancer; addressing the needs of under-represented groups of people (e.g. Travelling community, ethnic and language minority communities, migrant communities, communities with socio-economic or mental health challenges, or any other socially excluded group).
+For example, cancers which have not benefited from the huge strides in outcome seen in some malignancies, such as metastatic disease, rare cancers and cancers with poor response or outcomes; the unmet needs of children, adolescents, and young adults affected by cancer; tackling misinformation and disinformation in cancer; addressing the needs of underrepresented groups of people (e.g. Travelling community, ethnic and language minority communities, migrant communities, communities with socio-economic or mental health challenges, or any other socially excluded group).